Keyboard shortcuts

 Verifiable Credentials (VCs)

-Example: Government issues a credential: "Anna Müller, born 1990, age > 18"
+Example: A government issues a credential: “Anna Müller, born 1990, age over 18: true”

 Properties: